 Important energy tariff update

 This is a truly unprecedented time in the market.
-As wholesale costs have dramatically increased, we’ve made the decision to temporarily remove our fixed tariffs, as we can't give you a fair price that offers great value at this moment in time.
+As wholesale costs have dramatically increased, we’ve made the decision to temporarily remove our fixed tariffs from our website.

 Read on for more information about the state of the wholesale energy market, changes to our tariffs and advice for new and existing customers right now.